bjellesma/BillJellesmaCoding/blog/20250328_streamlit_react.md

 The GitHub repo is located [here](https://github.com/bjellesma/crossfit_streamlit/tree/main) if you want to look at the actual code.

+I've also pushed this app to [Streamlit Community Cloud](https://share.streamlit.io/)

 # TL;DR

 * Start with a basic streamlit app to read a large dataset from Kaggle